 - Provide access to a password manager and insist that it be used.

 - Regularly backup your data; ideally have multiple levels of backups.

 - Store your backups in a secure, off-site location.
-Better yet, utilize an HIPPA compliant cloud backup service.
+Better yet, utilize a HIPAA compliant cloud backup service.

 - Keep operating systems and all software up to date and current.

-- Utilize security software systems, such as firewalls, virus scanners, and security plug-in.
+- Utilize security software systems, such as firewalls, virus scanners, and security plug-ins.

 - Scan your systems for malware or viruses on a set schedule.

 - Regularly train your staff on security issues and preventive measures.

 - Establish and enforce strict policies regarding personal use of office computers.

 - Don’t allow downloading of files or opening of attachments.

 - Conduct a risk analysis for potential security and data breach in your office.

 - Correct and update any weak spots discovered during the survey.